shuyao-wang/CAL-plus/README.md

-# CAL
+# CAL-plus
-We provide a detailed code for CAL.
+We provide a detailed code for CAL-plus.

 ## Installations
 Main packages: PyTorch, Pytorch Geometric, OGB.